lucaschini/lucaschini/README.md

 ###

-- I'm a passionate software developer with a keen interest in web development, open source contributions, and ai.
-I enjoy building innovative solutions and learning new technologies.
+- I'm a software developer with experience in web development, normally using Next.Js (for better performance!).
+I'm also like open source contributions, and AI.
+I enjoy solving problems that help people.
 - 📚 I'm studying **Data Cience and Artificial Intelligence** at the university PUC Campinas <br>
 - ⚡ I’m currently working on [Finovo](https://github.com/lucaschini/Finovo) and [Fare Foto](https://github.com/lucaschini/farefoto)